 Skip to main content

-Toxic Tort Attorney reviewing toxic workplace exposure lawsuits for plaintiffs nationwide
+Toxic Tort Attorney reviewing toxic workplace PERC exposure lawsuits for plaintiffs nationwide

 Nationwide Success

-Throughout the country, workers involved in dry cleaning, carpet cleaning, furniture and upholstery cleaning, and general maintenance crew cleaning are routinely handling toxic chemicals, endangered on a daily basis, and risk later developing serious health complications including cancer.
+Throughout the country, workers involved in dry cleaning, carpet cleaning, furniture and upholstery cleaning, and general maintenance crew cleaning are routinely handling toxic chemicals like PCE, endangered on a daily basis, and risk later developing serious health complications including lung diseases and bladder cancer.

-Exposure to floor, dry cleaning and carpet cleaning products containing benzene and other toxins may cause life-threatening diseases including Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS) and lymphomas.
-Dry cleaning cancer cases in Ohio are more common than previously thought.
+Exposure to dry cleaning and carpet cleaning products containing benzene and other toxins may cause life-threatening diseases including bladder cancer, Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS), lung cancer and lymphomas.
+Dry cleaning cancer cases are more common than previously thought.

 Joe Lyon is a highly-rated Personal Injury Lawyer who has represented individuals nationwide in toxic tort claims.
 If you have been exposed to dangerous chemicals at the workplace, and have questions about your legal rights, please contact The Lyon Firm.